Expertise

 Biography

 Casarae Abdul-Ghani is a New Jersey resident with roots in the San Francisco Bay Area.
 She received her BA in English from Johnson C. Smith University and her Masters and PhD also in English from Purdue University.
-Her forthcoming book Start A Riot!
+Her book Start A Riot!
 Civil Unrest in Black Arts Movement Drama, Fiction, and Poetry (UP Mississippi 2022) examines riot-iconography in the fictive works of Amiri Baraka, Ben Caldwell, Gwendolyn Brooks, Sonia Sanchez, and Henry Dumas.
 Other works by Abdul-Ghani can be found in peer-reviewed journals Black Camera: An International Film JournalMidwest Quarterly, and Modern Language Studies.
-Abdul-Ghani’s other interests include the Digital Humanities where she recently completed a faculty fellowship with the Lender Center for Social Justice exploring viral social media hashtags and its impact on reparative justice initiatives.
+Abdul-Ghani’s other interests include the Digital Humanities where she completed a faculty fellowship with the Lender Center for Social Justice exploring viral social media hashtags and its impact on restorative justice initiatives.
 Her teaching responsibilities and research interests at Temple University include African American Literature and Cultural Studies with a particular focus on the Black Arts Movement, Black Women Writers, and popular culture.

-Curriculum Vitae
+Curriculum Vitae | Website

 Selected Publications

 • BAM!
-Chicago and the Black Arts Movement co-edited with Thabiti Lewis and Pavithra Narayanan (under contract, Northwestern University)
+Chicago and the Black Arts Movement, co-edited with Thabiti Lewis and Pavithra Narayanan (under contract, Northwestern University).

 • Abdul-Ghani, Casarae Lavada, “The Politics of Revolt in Ann Petry’s In Darkness and Confusion.”
 “Language of the Unheard”: Riot in American Literature and Culture, edited by Susan Gilmore, Lexington Books (Forthcoming).